Mahesh0253/Media-Search-bot/README.md

 # Modified Version Of [Media Search bot](https://github.com/Mahesh0253/Media-Search-bot)

 ## Added Features
+* Imdb posters for autofilter.
+* Custom captions for your files.
 * Index command to index all the files in a given channel (No USER_SESSION Required).
 * Ability to Index Public Channels without being admin.
 * Support Auto-Filter (Both in PM and in Groups)
 * Once files saved in Database , exists until you manually deletes.
 (No Worry if post gets deleted from source channel.)
 * Added Force subscribe (Only channel subscribes can use the bot)
+* Ability to restrict groups(AUTH_GROUPS)

 ## Installation